 1. The curve that shows how inflation is related to total demand, and indicates an inverse relationship between inflation and output, is called the curve.

 2. The tendency for consumers to increase or decrease their consumption based on their perceived level of wealth is described as the effect.

-3. The nominal money supply divided by the general price level is known as the 4.
-The curve that shows the combination of output and inflation that can occur in an economy, given the country's capacity constraints, is called thecurve.
+3. The nominal money supply divided by the general price level is known as the

+4. The curve that shows the combination of output and inflation that can occur in an economy, given the country's capacity constraints, is called the curve.

 5. Assume that a nation is fully using every last one of its available resources in production.
 Then that nation would be operating at output.

-6. When demand for labor and other resources is high, and that bids up wages, which in turn bids up prices as producers try to cover their higher cost of production, which then puts further upward pressure on wages as workers demand compensation for higher prices, etc., the result is what is called a 7.
-During WWII, the government established to keep inflation from spiraling out of control.
-8. Something that changes the ability of an economy to produce goods and services (such as a natural disaster, a war, change in productivity, or change in the price of a key input like oil) is called a 9.
-The presence of both economic stagnation (with rising unemployment) and rising inflation is known as 10.
-Suppose people experience a higher level of inflation for a period of time, and begin to build in that higher rate of inflation into their contacts.
-This would be characterized as an increase in 11.
-(In appendix) The theory that changes in employment levels are caused by change in technological capacities or people's preferences concerning work is a theory associated with 12.
-(In appendix).
-The theory that said that people will use all available information, including rational anticipation of the Fed's monetary policy movements, and will immediately incorporate changes in inflationary expectations into their contracts, is associated with theschool.
+6. When demand for labor and other resources is high, and that bids up wages, which in turn bids up prices as producers try to cover their higher cost of production, which then puts further upward pressure on wages as workers demand compensation for higher prices, etc., the result is what is called a .

-13. (In appendix) A combination of classical and Keynesian views, with Keynesian theory applied to the short and medium run, but the classical view prevailing in the long run, is known as the 14.
-(In appendix) The school of thought which bases their analysis on rational, optimizing individuals and micro-level market behavior, but believes that the adjustment of the full employment equilibrium could take a relatively long time, is called ient 15.
-(In appendix) The school of thought that believes that economies are unstable, th history matters, and that the future is often unpredictable, is called at ·
+7. Something that changes the ability of an economy to produce goods and services (such as a natural disaster, a war, change in productivity, or change in the price of a key input like oil) is called a .

+8. The presence of both economic stagnation (with rising unemployment) and rising inflation is known as .

+9. Suppose people experience a higher level of inflation for a period of time, and begin to build in that higher rate of inflation into their contacts.
+This would be characterized as an increase in